Lucas Papademos Fast Facts

-(CNN)Here's a look at the life of Lucas Papademos, former prime minister of Greece.
+(CNN)Here's a look at the life of Lucas Papademos, economist and former prime minister of Greece.

 Personal: